ksylvest/omniai-openai/README.md

 #### Usage with [OpenRouter](https://open_router.ai/)

 Other fee-based systems/services have adopted all or some of the OpenAI API.
-For example [open_router.ai](https://open_router.ai) is a web-services that access to many models and providers using their own as well as an OpenAI API.
+For example [open_router.ai](https://open_router.ai) is a web-services that provides access to many models and providers using their own as well as an OpenAI API.

 ```ruby
 client  = OmniAI::OpenAI::Client.new(